glazed vs unglazed tile

 Based on the application areas, glazed tile can be divided into two types: glazed wall tile and floor tile.

-Glazed wall tiles are highly preferred in spaces where aesthetics and easy maintenance are key, such as kitchens, bathrooms, and backsplashes.
-The glaze not only offers a wide range of visual designs but also ensures resistance to stains, moisture, and mildew.
+Glazed wall tiles are highly preferred in spaces where aesthetics and easy maintenance are key, such as residential and commercial kitchens, bathrooms, and backsplashes.
+The glaze not only offers a wide range of visual designs but also provides an additional protective layer, making them moisture and stain-resistant, and mildew.
 Additionally, the ability to mimic natural materials like wood and stone elevates their charm, enabling designers to achieve desired aesthetics without the expense and upkeep of natural products.

 Similarly, glazed floor tiles are preferred for indoor areas that require durability along with stylish.
 Though traditionally seen as less strong compared to unglazed tile, modern advancements in glazing technology have significantly improved the wear resistance of floor tiles.
 They are particularly popular in residential interiors, including entryways, hallways, and living rooms, where their aesthetic versatility can be fully utilized.
 In commercial spaces such as offices, cafes, and boutiques, glazed floor tiles offer a practical solution that does not compromise style, providing a durable flooring option that can withstand moderate to heavy usage.